 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities provided in private hospitals in major urban centres is reasonable; however, facilities in the rest of the country can be limited.
 Treatment at private clinics and hospitals is expensive.
 Hospitals often require upfront payment or confirmation of medical insurance prior to commencing treatment, including emergency care.

-Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis A and rabies) are prevalent and it is recommended that you consult your doctor or travel clinic about pre-departure vaccinations.
-In rural areas, we recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
+Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis A and rabies) are prevalent.
+In rural areas, we recommend you boil all drinking water or drink bottled water with intact seals, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.